Greeting

 Greeting is an act of communication in which human beings intentionally make their presence known to each other, to show attention to, and to suggest a type of relationship (usually cordial) or social status (formal or informal) between individuals or groups of people coming in contact with each other.

 Greetings are sometimes used just prior to a conversation or to greet in passing, such as on a sidewalk or trail.

-While greeting customs are highly culture- and situation-specific and may change within a culture depending on social status and relationship, they exist in all known human cultures.
-Greetings can be expressed both audibly and physically, and often involve a combination of the two.
-This topic excludes military and ceremonial salutes but includes rituals other than gestures.
-A greeting, or salutation, can also be expressed in written communications, such as letters and emails.
+Greetings exist in all known human cultures.

+Greeting customs are highly culture- and situation-specific.

+Greetings may change within a culture depending on social status, relationship, and etiquette.

+They can be expressed both audibly and physically, often involving a combination of the two.

+Greetings expressed in written communications, such as letters and emails, are known as salutations.

+Some languages and cultures have words and gestures that may be used for both greetings and farewells.

 Some epochs and cultures have had very elaborate greeting rituals, e.g. greeting a sovereign.

 Conversely, secret societies have often furtive or arcane greeting gestures and rituals, such as a secret handshake, which allows members to recognize each other.

-In some languages and cultures, the word or gesture is used as both greeting and farewell.
+This topic excludes military and ceremonial salutes, but includes rituals other than gestures.